auth0/passport-auth0/README.md

 ## Complete example

-A complete example of using this library [here](http://github.com/auth0/passport-auth0).
+A complete example of using this library is shown [here](http://github.com/auth0/passport-auth0).

 ## Documentation